rwilcox/my-learnings-docs/learning_azure.md

 Last rule SHOULD be Deny All (would turn the NSG into an explicit allow-list, not a deny-list)

+DENY rules take precedence

+(Traffic that doesn't match a NSG is denied)

+## VPC

+System routes controls traffic for VMs in scenarios:
+  * between VMs in same subnet
+  * between VMs in different subnets in the same VPC
+  * traffic from VMs to the Internet

+peer networks don't give transitive peering affects

+Frequent patterns:
+  * hub and spoke
+  * User defined routes
+  * service chaining

+Gateway Transit allows peered virtual networks to share the gateway
+### Service Endpoint

+provides the identity of your virtual network to Azure.
+Normally traffic from VPC - including traffic going to Azure resources - are marked with public IP.
+HOWEVER, using Service Endpoints means it'll use the VPC address when accessing Azure resources

+### Peering VPCs

+## Application Security Group

+Let's you think about your network architecture from an application, not subnet / VPC level of abstraction.

+Valid next hops:
+  * virtual appliances
+  * virtual network gateway
+  * virtual network
+  * internet
+  * none

 ## W.R.T Hybrid Cloud

+### Azure Private Link

 ### point to point <-- computers to Azure